Frequently Asked Questions About Ohio Workers’ Compensation Cases

 Do I need an attorney for my workers’ comp case in Columbus?

 Not all claims involve serious injuries and not all claims need attorney involvement.
 If an injury is relatively minor, requiring maybe a trip to the emergency room and a stitch or two with no residual impairment, it may go through without a hitch.
 It’s likely you will want to talk with a Columbus attorney who specializes in workers’ compensation claims if your injury is serious, will likely involve lost-time from work, and/or is being contested by your employer and/or the BWC.
 Learn more

 How do I claim workers' compensation in Columbus?

 First, report the injury to your Columbus or Ohio employer in writing.
 While reporting in writing isn’t a legal requirement, doing so documents your actions and lessens the possibility that your claim will be contested.
 Second, seek medical attention from an urgent care facility, hospital emergency room, company nurse, or doctor soon.
 Provide a complete history of what you were doing, how you were injured, and where it hurts.
 Third, if you are claiming workers’ compensation, file your claim promptly.
+The time you have to file a claim is limited by the statute of limitations.
 Your hospital or employer may furnish necessary paperwork and even file the claim for you, but it is ultimately your responsibility to ensure that your claim is filed with the Ohio Bureau of Workers’ Compensation and a claim number is assigned.

 How long does it take to process a workers’ compensation claim?